 6 | Hallie Peters | Sales Representative | Los Angeles | 29400 |

-Five records have been returned.
-All of the records that have been returned match employees whose title is either Sales Representative or Senior Sales Representative.
+Our database returns five records.
+All the records that have been returned match employees whose title is either Sales Representative or Senior Sales Representative.

-AND and OR conditions can be combined.
+You can use both the AND and OR SQL operators.
 This allows you to create more complex SQL queries and commands that evaluate multiple different statements.

-We want to retrieve a list of all employees who:
+We have been asked by the HR department to produce another list of records.
+We need to retrieve a list of all employees who:

 - Are Sales Representatives AND